suewen70/luuyin.github.io/_pages/about.md

 Before moving to the Netherlands, I obtained my master's and bachelor's degrees at the [Harbin Institute of Technology](https://en.wikipedia.org/wiki/Harbin_Institute_of_Technology).

-My research interests include sparse training, data efficiency, knowledge elicitation and representation.
+My research interests include model efficiency , data efficiency and knowledge elicitation and representation.

 <!--
 <font color=B71C1C>On the job market now, feel free to contact me! :)</font> -->